heathen1878/ARM-QuickStarts/Identity/readme.md

 [Home](../readme.md)

-The artifact VirtualMachineBasicLinkedTemplate.json deploys the following:
+The artifacts used here deploy the following:

 * Storage acccount for boot diagnostics
 * Key vault
 * Network Security Group with ruleset
+* Creates secrets as specified
-* One or more virtual machines.
+* One or more virtual machines

 The prerequisites for this template are: